avinor/terraform-azurerm-monitor-activity-log-alerts/README.md

 # Monitor Alert

-This module deploys an azure monitor action group and activity log alerts.
+This module deploys an Azure monitor action group and activity log alerts.

-Support for webhook and email revivers.
+Support for webhook via Logic Apps and email receivers.

 ## Usage